-Today the FRCOG operates 12 programs with more than 40 staff.
-Our annual operating budget is approximately $3 million.
+Today the FRCOG operates 12 programs with more than 50 staff.
+Our annual operating budget is approximately $5 million.
 The organization’s focus is overseen and directed by a 29-member Council.

 Click the image above to view the FRCOG Organizational Chart in a larger size.